itslucifero/SMTP-checker/README.md

 My script can scan millions of smtps ; and also i didn't delete the old version of single checker i just made it as an option in the script.

+Result will be saved to :
+AliveSMTP.txt
+DeadSMTP.txt

 USE :

 python smtp.py

 Req :

-pip install crayons
+- pip install crayons
-pip install smtplib
+- pip install smtplib

 enter your smtp host and port and logins it will detect SSL or TLS by port number so don't worry.